🎉 Xenia raises $12M Series A and announces 2 new AI capabilities

 Buyer criteria for multi-unit operators

 The buyer criteria for restaurant management software at 10, 50, or 300 locations are different from the criteria at a single restaurant.
-Multi-unit operators care about consistency across stores, role-scoped visibility for DMs and regionals, conditional logic that handles format variation, and corrective-action workflows that actually close, not just collect data.
 The single-unit checklist of "does it take payments" stops being useful at unit two.

 Eight criteria multi-unit operators actually weigh: